CSCI128/packtrain/docs/src/ArchitecturalDecisions.rst

 Frontend
 ~~~~~~~~~~~~

-This is the web user interface for the grading admin application.
+This is the web user interface for packtrain.

 It gets an access key from Authentik via OAuth, then makes authenticated requests against the rest API.